HOME

 More Information: 808-248-8622

-Be sure to leave early (very early) so you'll have time to return in the daylight hours.
+Be sure to leave early (very early) so you'll have time to return in the daylight hours (and in time for dinner or a luau).
 Bring food, drink and motion sickness remedies if you are so prone, as the constant turns can take their toll.
 There is little along the way for eating or drinking.
-Pick up a "Road To Hana" tape or CD in a local gift or souvenir shop which will describe and direct you to each lovely stop along the route.
+Pick up a "Road To Hana" tape or CD in a local gift or souvenir shop which will describe and direct you to each hidden lovely stop along the route.

-Famous aviator Charles Lindburgh is buried here and musician George Harrison had a home here.
-It is remote but extremely tropical.
+Famous aviator Charles Lindburgh is buried here and musician George Harrison had a home nearby here.
+It is remote and extremely tropical.
 The recommended route is to return the same way you came.
-However, after reaching Hana and basking in the Seven Sacred Pools, hiking to the top of the rainforest or browsing the General Store, you can continue on and take the full scenic drive south and west around Haleakala from whence you can clearly see the Big Island, but be forewarned: the road narrows even more (as if that could be possible), at times may be completely washed out and there is no rescue if you get into trouble.
-Many car rental agencies' contracts strictly forbid driving that way certain times of the year (and even track it using GPS), so check in advance with them to make sure you won't be penalized.
+However, after reaching Hana and basking in the Seven Sacred Pools, hiking to the top of the rainforest or browsing the General Store, you can continue on and take the full scenic drive south and west around Haleakala from whence you can clearly see the Big Island.
+The terrain turns more barren and windy on the southwest side but there are many interesting sights to be seen and the drive seems a little bit faster.
+Be forewarned: the road narrows even more (as if that could be possible), and at times may be completely washed out.
+There is no rescue if you get into trouble and you may need to turn back anyway.
+Some car rental agencies' contracts strictly forbid driving that way at certain times of the year (and even track it using GPS), so check in advance with them to make sure you won't be penalized and charged a surcharge on your rental.